 The only thing you really need to know about Triple 8’s Brainsaver is that it’s the helmet of choice of badass pro skateboarder Mike Vallely.
 For years Mike V refused to don a helmet, but now he has 2 girls, so suck it.
-It’s dual certified for bikes and skateboarding and also incorporates MIPS technology, so you know your kid’s noggin’ will be protected when they inevitably fall doing some terrifying Vallely-style move.
+It’s dual certified for bikes and skateboarding and also incorporates MIPS technology, which improves protection during angular impacts – not just head-on collisions.

-Because it’s never too early to teach your kid how to desperately cry out for attention, the Krash Vector is an edgy matte-glossy hybrid with a 3D spiked mohawk.
-If mohawks aren’t their jam, it’s also available with horns.
-It does not, however, come with tattoos, piercings, and a job at the local Third Wave coffee shop.
+Because it’s never too early to teach your kid how to desperately cry out for attention, the Krash Vector is an edgy matte-glossy hybrid helmet with a 3D spiked mohawk.
+If mohawks aren’t their jam, it’s also available with spikes or cat ears.

-Those colorful paint-splat graphics on the front signify that this thing is also ready for a round of paintball.
-In terms of features, the Little Nutty comes in one size with an adjustable spin dial to fit kids ages 2-to-7.
+Perfect for that budding mad scientist, the Little Nutty robot helmet comes in one size with an adjustable spin dial to fit kids ages 2-to-7.
 It has a detachable visor, foam lining, and a sweet magnetic buckle for easy, one-handed fastening.

 Ages: 2 – 7

-Besides not wanting to mess up your perfectly coiffed hair, the main reason you don’t wear a helmet is that they’re a pain in the ass to lug around, right?
+Besides not wanting to mess up your perfectly coiffed hair, the main reason you don’t wear a bike helmet is that they’re a pain in the ass to lug around, right?
 Morpher leaves you with no excuses.
 Billed as the “world’s first fold-flat helmet,” it uses internal foam links to flatten down to a mere 1.4 inches.
-Shove it right in your equally un-dorky bag.